Tove Jansson: Moomins

 Jansson is principally known as the author of the Moomin books.
 Jansson created the Moomintrolls, a family who are white, round and smooth in appearance, with large snouts that make them vaguely resemble hippopotamuses.
 She first drew a deliberately ugly creature as a caricature of Immanuel Kant, the philosopher; a kinder version became the Moomintroll.
 The first book, The Moomins and the Great Flood, was published in 1945.
 Although the primary characters are Moominmamma and Moomintroll, most of the principal characters of later stories were only introduced in the next book, so The Moomins and the Great Flood is frequently considered a forerunner to the main series.
-The book was not a success, but the next two installments in the Moomin series, Comet in Moominland (1946) and Finn Family Moomintroll (1948), brought Jansson some fame.
-(Note: The original title of Finn Family Moomintroll, Trollkarlens Hatt, which would more literally be The Magician's Hat in English.)
+The book was not a success, but the third book, Finn Family Moomintroll (Note: The original title of Finn Family Moomintroll is Trollkarlens hatt, which would literally be The Magician's Hat in English.)
+(1948), made Jansson famous.

-The style of the Moomin books changed as time went by.
+The themes of the Moomin books changed as time went by.
 The first books, written starting during the Second World War, up to Moominland Midwinter (1957), are adventure stories that include floods, comets and supernatural events.
 The Moomins and the Great Flood deals with Moominmamma and Moomintroll's flight through a dark and scary forest, where they encounter various dangers.
 In Comet in Moominland, a comet nearly destroys the Moominvalley.
-Some critics have considered this an allegory of nuclear weapons.
+Some critics have considered this an allegory to nuclear weapons.
 Finn Family Moomintroll deals with adventures brought on by the discovery of a magician's hat.
 The Exploits of Moominpappa (1950) tells the story of Moominpappa's adventurous youth and cheerfully parodies the genre of memoir.
-Finally, Moominsummer Madness (Farlig midsommar, 1955) is set in a theatre: the Moomins explore the empty building and perform Moominpappa's melodrama.
+Finally, Moominsummer Madness (1955) is set in a theatre: the Moomins explore the empty building and perform Moominpappa's melodrama.